 iTunes U is an Apple service that enables Pitt faculty and staff to place free educational media online.
 Learning doesn't stop once you leave the classroom or shut down your desktop computer.
-Laptops, smart phones, and mobile devices make it possible to access a wealth of online educational content while you're on the go. iTunes U makes that educational content easy to find and easy to use on any computer or mobile device that supports iTunes.
+Laptops, smartphones, and mobile devices make it possible to access a wealth of online educational content while you're on the go. iTunes U makes that educational content easy to find and easy to use on any computer or mobile device that supports iTunes.
 For example, you can use iTunes U to distribute a video of your classroom lecture, a speech from a visiting colleague, a profile of a researcher from your department, an audio interview with another expert from your field, PDFs of your course materials, and much more.

-Computing Services and Systems Development provides centralized management of the University's iTunes U site and is responsible for creating all new iTunes U course pages and uploading content.
+Pitt Information Technology provides centralized management of the University's iTunes U site and is responsible for creating all new iTunes U course pages and uploading content.
 All content posted to iTunes U will be visible to the world on the University's public iTunes U page.
 Viewing the site requires that the iTunes application be downloaded and installed on your computer.

 Launch iTunes U

 To view audio and video files on iTunes U, you'll need a web browser, an internet connection, and the iTunes application.
 If you do not have iTunes installed, you can download it from http://www.apple.com/itunes/download/.
 Any files you download from iTunes U are for your personal use only and may not be reproduced, re-recorded or shared with others.